 Why do I need an FSA ID?

-Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
+Your FSA ID confirms your identity when you access your financial aid information and electronically sign your FAFSA and other Federal Student Aid documents.
 Your FSA ID will need to be used when accessing the following Federal Aid websites:

-- FAFSA on the Web at www.fafsa.ed.gov: Complete or edit your FAFSA.
+- FAFSA on the Web at fafsa.ed.gov: Used to complete or edit your FAFSA.

-- The National Student Loan Data System website at www.nslds.ed.gov: View a history of the federal student financial aid you have received.
+- The National Student Loan Data System website at nslds.ed.gov: Accessed to view a history of the federal student financial aid you have received.

-- StudentLoans.gov at www.studentloans.gov: You can electronically sign a Master Promissory Note (MPN) and complete student loan Entrance and Exit Counseling for your Direct Loans.
+- Gov at https://studentloans.gov : Used to electronically sign your Master Promissory Note (MPN) and complete student loan Entrance and Exit Counseling for your Direct Loans.

 How do I create an FSA ID?